The Grassroots Genomics project at EI is a user-driven platform for integrating and reconciling wheat genomic information.

 BB/M025519/1: Using field pathogenomics to study wheat yellow rust dispersal and population dynamics at a national and international scale

 Integrative research requires extensive multi-level approaches to enrich and expose data and workflows so that informatics infrastructures can process them effectively.
 The Grassroots Genomics project represents EI’s contribution to the international Wheat Information System (WheatIS) to consolidate data and analyses, facilitating consistent approaches to generating, processing and disseminating public wheat datasets.
-The Grassroots Genomic platform is powered by a powerful yet lightweight set of middleware services, called the Grassroots API, which comprises: a data management layer to provide structure to unstructured filesystems; interfaces to interact with local or cloud-based analysis platforms; a search layer to provide multi-faceted metadata and literature querying; a web server layer to deliver content and provide access to public programmatic interfaces.
+The Grassroots Genomics platform is powered by a powerful yet lightweight set of middleware services, called the Grassroots Infrastructure, which comprises: a data management layer to provide structure to unstructured filesystems; interfaces to interact with local or cloud-based analysis platforms; a search layer to provide multi-faceted metadata and literature querying; a web server layer to deliver content and provide access to public programmatic interfaces.

 The Grassroots infrastructure framework can be run locally or packaged in virtual containers and deployed on a variety of hardware thus representing a decentralised system, allowing information generators to retain control over their resources but allowing interconnected resources to access each other consistently.
-EI has an extensive National Capability to provide scientific computing hardware to the UK research community and is therefore perfectly positioned to build a point-of-access to previously disparate resources to serve wheat breeders, biologists and bioinformaticians.
-Coupling the Grassroots Genomics project with BBSRC-funded efforts to bring Galaxy and CyVerse to EI provides community standardised methodologies for data integration, interpretation and discovery.
+EI has an extensive National Capability in e-infrastructure to provide scientific computing hardware to the UK research community and is therefore perfectly positioned to build a point-of-access to previously disparate resources to serve wheat breeders, biologists and bioinformaticians.
+Coupling the Grassroots Genomics project with BBSRC-funded efforts to bring Galaxy and CyVerse UK to EI provides community standardised methodologies for data integration, interpretation and discovery.